 There are many restaurants throughout the Jackson area—in and around Town Square, on the outskirts of town, in Teton Village—and while we recommend you check them out, your wallet may grow weary, so we'd also like to let you know that your lunch or dinner options need not always equal the cost of your hotel room.

 The first recommendation is simply two words: Happy Hour.
 At any given eatery or bar, the Happy Hour is going to feature eats on the cheaps.
 That's a given, so keep this option in your back pocket, especially when you’re out in Teton Village after a day of skiing at Jackson Hole Mountain Resort.
 Think après-ski food and appetizer specials at places like the Mangy Moose, the Handle Bar at the Four Seasons and Spur Bar in Teton Mountain Lodge as well as Hayden's Post in the Snow King Resort hotel.

 At any given eatery or bar, the Happy Hour is going to feature eats on the cheaps.

-Our second recommendation is encapsulated in three words: $10 lunch specials.
-A sampling of these glorious, money-saving menus include the $10 lunch at Hole Bowl, three tacos for $10 at Streetfood in the Stagecoach Bar in Wilson (between the town of Jackson and Teton Village), $10 White Buffalo Club burger, fries and a beer during Happy Hour (pictured), two slices of pizza and a drink for $10 at Pinky G’s and Snake River Brewery's $10 lunch menu.
+Our second recommendation is encapsulated in two words: lunch specials.
+A sampling of these money-saving menus includes two slices of pizza and a drink for $12 at Pinky G’s and Snake River Brewery's $12 daily lunch menu.

 Think shoulder seasons

 One of the perks of visiting Jackson Hole in the off-season is what we locals really look forward to in both fall and spring: The arrival of two-fer's (two-for-one meals) at many of the restaurants around town.
 These dining deals—two-fer's and/or discounted meals—usually begin mid-to-late October and last into the early part of November and again from mid-to-late April into mid-May.
-Some of the eateries that offer the BOGO meals are Sidewinders, Moe's BBQ, The Kitchen, Roadhouse Pub & Eatery, Il Villaggio Osteria, Rendezvous Bistro, Bin 22, Hatch, Gather, The Blue Lion, and Thai Me Up.
+Some of the eateries that offer the BOGO meals are Sidewinders, The Kitchen, Roadhouse Pub & Eatery, Il Villaggio Osteria, Bin 22, Hatch, Gather, The Blue Lion and Thai Me Up.